takipi-field/kubernetes/agent/README.md

 This [Dockerfile](Dockerfile) illustrates how the Agent can be embedded directly into an image.
 See the [embedded agent demo](../demos/embedded-agent) for a complete working example.

 # Sidecar Agent
 This [Dockerfile](sidecar/Dockerfile) illustrates how the Agent can be run as a sidecar.
+See the [error generator demo](../demos/error-generator) for a complete working example.